 The following example shows how to create a managed Kubernetes cluster.
-Default values and minimal configurations are used in certain settings.
+Default values and minimal configurations are used in specific settings.

-For more information about the limits of ACK clusters, see Create a managed Kubernetes cluster.
+For more information about the limits of ACK clusters, see Create an ACK managed cluster.

 - Log on to the ACK console.